chocolatey/docs/input/en-us/creating-packages/create-packages.md

 Note that a lot of packages in the Chocolatey Gallery don’t follow these guidelines.
 The simple reason is that the affected packages were created before the introduction of these guidelines.

-If you are going to offer a package that has both an installer and an archive (zip or executable only) version of the application, create three packages&nbsp; - see [[Portable vs Installable|ChocolateyFAQs#what-distinction-does-chocolatey-make-between-an-installable-and-a-portable-application]] and [[Install, Portable, and Meta/Virtual Packages|ChocolateyFAQs#what-is-the-difference-between-packages-named-install-ie-autohotkeyinstall-portable-ie-autohotkeyportable-and--ie-autohotkey]]
+If you are going to offer a package that has both an installer and an archive (zip or executable only) version of the application, create three packages&nbsp; - see [Portable vs Installable](./general/faqs#what-distinction-does-chocolatey-make-between-an-installable-and-a-portable-application) and [Install, Portable, and Meta/Virtual Packages](./general/faqs#what-is-the-difference-between-packages-named-install-ie-autohotkeyinstall-portable-ie-autohotkeyportable-and--ie-autohotkey)

 ## Package description and release notes